June 2013 SPOTLIGHT INTERVIEW

 AM: Nashville, Downton Abbey, Homeland, Game of Thrones, and Mad Men are all favorites.

 WG: Is there a particular book that made a significant impact on your life?
 In what way?

-WG: Before we close, is there anything else you'd like to mention about yourself or the publisher?
+WG: Before we close, is there anything else you'd like to mention about yourself or the agency?

-WG: Is there a website you can point us to where folks can go to learn more about you and/or your publishing house?
+WG: Is there a website you can point us to where folks can go to learn more about you and/or your agency?